 The world of veterinary medicine attracts people who have a high level of compassion, empathy, and drive to care for both animals and the people who love them.
 While there are so many joys of working closely with pets, frequent exposure to traumatic situations such as illness, injury, animal cruelty, and death causes a high level of compassion fatigue in the field.
 This phenomenon is similar to burnout but is caused by secondary traumatic stress and vicarious trauma, something both veterinarians and technicians experience daily in their careers.
 Symptoms of compassion fatigue can vary, but it often leads to mental health crises, substance abuse, and even nightmares and flashbacks.

 A 2018 report from the CDC revealed that 1 in 6 veterinarians have contemplated suicide.
 The suicide rate has only increased after the Covid-19 pandemic crisis and disproportionately affects women who dominate the field.
-The combined stresses of compassion fatigue, monetary debt, and burnout lead so many veterinary staff to end their lives that there is now a movement to help: Not One More Vet.
+The combined stresses of compassion fatigue, monetary debt, and burnout lead so many veterinary staff to end their lives that there is now a movement to help: Not One More Vet

 If you or someone you know is contemplating suicide, call the National Suicide Hotline at 988 to receive emergency help or chat online here